Soul Survivors (film): Plot

-After being made to participate in a swim competition, Cassie is chased by Deathmask.
-Defending herself with the tube of a fluorescent lamp, she ends up stabbing him in the stomach, but when Cassie returns with Matt, they find there is no body in the pool.
+After being made to participate in a swimming competition, Cassie is chased by Deathmask.
+Defending herself with the tube of a fluorescent lamp, she ends up stabbing him in the stomach, but when Cassie returns with Matt, they find no body in the pool.
 Even though she believes that Matt and Annabel are conspiring against her with Deathmask and Hideous Dancer, Cassie requests that Matt take her home to her mother.
-Instead, he drives Cassie to the club, saying that he wishes to pick up Annabel.
-Cassie follows him but gets lost, eventually finding Annabel with a new lover, Raven (Angela Featherstone).
-When Raven tells Cassie to "leave or die", Cassie exits the club and makes her way back to the parking lot.
-There, Matt drunkenly insists on another "goodbye forever" kiss, but Cassie smashes a bottle on his head, knocking him unconscious, before pushing him from the car and driving away.
-She then arrives at the site of the accident, witnessing Annabel dying from it.
+Instead, he drives Cassie to the club, saying he wishes to pick up Annabel.
+Cassie follows him but gets lost, eventually finding Annabel with a new lover, Raven.
+When Raven tells Cassie to "leave or die" Cassie exits the club and returns to the parking lot.
+There, Matt drunkenly insists on another "goodbye forever" kiss, but Cassie smashes a bottle on his head, knocking him unconscious, then pushes him from the car and drives away.
+She arrives at the site of the accident, witnessing Annabel dying from it.

-After then being run over by a car, Father Jude approaches her, offering assistance; after taking it, she comes to in the hospital.
+After Cassie is run over by a car, Father Jude approaches her, offering assistance; after taking it, she awakens in the hospital.
 On a gurney next to her is Raven, who speaks a few words of comfort before dying.
-Father Jude arrives and explains everything she has experienced has been a sort of coma dream – in the original accident, Cassie and Sean had survived, while Matt and Annabel were killed.
+Father Jude arrives and explains everything she has experienced has been a sort of coma dream – in the original accident, Cassie and Sean survived while Matt and Annabel were killed.
 The occupants of the other car – Raven, Deathmask, and Hideous Dancer – were also fatally injured.
-Cassie has spent the course of the film in an astral state, wherein those who were killed in the accident attempt to keep her with them.
-Father Jude – who is an angel from heaven – and her visions of Sean were what kept Cassie alive.
-He then asks if she would be willing to die in order to save Sean's life.
-She agrees, and he then asks her if she would be willing to live for him.
-Cassie says that she doesn't want to die.
-She then awakes in a hospital room with her parents and Sean by her side; they embrace.
-She then marries the good guy in a future wedding.
+Cassie has been in a half-dead state wherein those killed in the accident have attempted to keep her with them; Father Jude – an angel from heaven – and her visions of Sean have kept Cassie alive.
+He asks if she would be willing to die to save Sean's life; she agrees, and he then asks her if she would be willing to live for him.
+Cassie admits she does not want to die.
+She awakens in a hospital room with her parents and Sean by her side; they embrace.
+She is later seen getting married.

+There is an alternate ending in which Cassie wakes up in bed with Sean beside her.
+She gasps and grabs her neck and chest.
+Sean asks, "That dream again?" and she nods.